chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< warning >}}
 - Customers using only **Chef Backend** are advised to follow this migration guidance.
 Customers using **Chef Manage** or **Private Chef Supermarket** with Chef Backend should not migrate with this.
-- Automate HA do not support the super market authentication with chef-server users credentials.
+- Automate HA does not support supermarket authentication with chef-server users' credentials.
-- Post Migration Customer can not login with chef-server users to Supermarket.
+- Post Migration Customer can not log in with chef-server users to Supermarket.
 {{< /warning >}}

-This page explains the procedure to migrate the existing Chef Backend data to the newly deployed Chef Automate HA.
+This page explains migrating the existing Chef Backend data to the newly deployed Chef Automate HA.
 This migration involves two steps:

 - Back up the data from an existing Chef Backend via `knife-ec-backup`.
 - Restore the backed-up data to the newly deployed Chef Automate HA environment via `knife-ec-restore`.

 Take backup using the `knife-ec-backup` utility and move the backup folder to the newly deployed Chef Server.
 Later, restore using the same utility.
 The backup migrates all the cookbooks, users, data-bags, policies, and organizations.